zapier/redux-router-kit/README.md

 ## Is this thing ready?

-Well, it's been used in production at https://zapier.com for a while now.
+Well, it's been used in production for https://zapier.com for a while now.
 So for us, it's ready. :-) For your use case, you may find edges.
 If so, let us know!

 ## Install